ceph/ceph/doc/rados/configuration/keyvaluestore-config-ref.rst

 ``keyvaluestore op threads``

-:Description: The number of keyvaluestore operation threads that execute in parallel.
+:Description: The number of ``KeyValueStore`` operation threads that execute in parallel.
 :Type: Integer
 :Required: No
 :Default: ``2``